 The individually addressed Management frame is successfully delivered.

-(#12645)Between a MLD and an associated peer MLD, a STA affiliated with the MLD with dot11QMFActivated equal to false shall not transmit other individually addressed Management frames (except the frames that are excluded above) over a setup link while the current individually addressed Management frame (except the frames that are excluded above) being transmitted by any STA affiliated with the same MLD over a setup link has not yet completed to the point of success, failed due to retry limit, or other MAC discard (e.g., lifetime expiration).
+(#12645)Between a MLD and an associated peer MLD, a STA affiliated with the MLD shall not transmit other individually addressed Management frames (except the frames that are excluded above) over a setup link while the current individually addressed Management frame (except the frames that are excluded above) having been assigned its sequence number from the same sequence number and being transmitted by any STA affiliated with the same MLD over a setup link has not yet completed to the point of success, failed due to retry limit, or other MAC discard (e.g., lifetime expiration).

 (…existing texts…)

 Between an AP MLD and a non-AP MLD(#11749), the following individually addressed MMPDUs shall be intended for an MLD: — Authentication frame that includes a Basic Multi-Link element — (Re)Association Request/Response frame that includes a Basic Multi-Link element — Deauthentication frame — Disassociation frame — Block Ack Action frame — SA Query Action frame — (#11318)Multi-link probe request/response — WNM Sleep Mode Request/Response frame — TID-To-Link Mapping Request/Response/Teardown frame — EPCS Priority Access Enable Request/Enable Response/Teardown frame — EML Operating Mode Notification frame — SCS Request/Response frame — MSCS Request/Response frame — (#11750)BSS Transition Management Request/Response frame

-—
+— QMF Policy Change frame and QMF Policy frame

+35.3.14.1a QMF

+All affiliated STAs of an MLD shall set dot11QMFActivated to the same value.

+All affiliated STAs of an MLD shall set dot11QMFReconfigurationActivated to the same value.

+If all affiliated STAs of an MLD set dot11QMFActivated to true, then the MLD is a QMF MLD.
+Otherwise, the MLD is a non-QMF MLD.

+An AP affiliated with a QMF AP MLD may set dot11QMFReconfigurationActivated to true or false.

+A non-AP STA affiliated with an QMF non-AP MLD shall set dot11QMFReconfigurationActivated to true.

+If one AP affiliated with a QMF AP MLD advertises the QMF policy for IQMFs, then all APs affiliated with the AP MLD shall advertise the QMF policy for IQMFs.
+Each AP affiliated with a QMF AP MLD shall advertise the same QMF policy for IQMFs.

+Each AP affiliated with a QMF AP MLD shall set the same QMF policy for the transmission of IQMFs to each affiliated non-AP STA of associatd non-AP MLD.

+QMF non-AP MLDs acquire QMF policy configuration information for IQMF from QMF Policy elements received in Beacon, Association Response, Reassociation Response, Probe Response, and QMF Policy frames.